Apple promises fix "very soon" for Macs with failed encryption

-BRIEF-Cargill to sell remaining two feed yards in Colorado, Kansas to Green Plains

-* Cargill to sell remaining two feed yards in Colorado and Kansas to Green Plains Inc

-SAN FRANCISCO Feb 22 Apple Inc said on Saturday it would issue a software update "very soon" to cut off the ability of spies and hackers to grab email, financial information and other sensitive data from Mac computers.
+SAN FRANCISCO Apple Inc (AAPL.O) said on Saturday it would issue a software update "very soon" to cut off the ability of spies and hackers to grab email, financial information and other sensitive data from Mac computers.

 Confirming researchers' findings late Friday that a major security flaw in iPhones and iPads also appears in notebook and desktop machines running Mac OS X, Apple spokeswoman Trudy Muller told Reuters: "We are aware of this issue and already have a software fix that will be released very soon."